Xeverous/the_website/website/pages/cpp/tutorials/beginner/02_basics/05_objects.rst

 .. details::
     :summary: Answer

-    Technically yes (this will compile) but contains undefined behavior. :cch:`x` here is used (on the right side) before it's initialized.
+    Technically yes (this will compile) but contains *undefined behavior*. :cch:`x` here is used (on the right side) before it's initialized.
 It's not possible to correctly initialize an object with a value that depends on it.